-Fig. 7.9: Connection of the extension and transducer cable to the junction box
+Fig. 7.5: Connection of the extension and transducer cable to the junction box

-- 1 extension cable

-- 2 external shield, brushed back

-3 cap nut

-- 4 compression part

 - 5 basic part

 - 6 connection of the extension cable

 - 7 connection of the transducer cable

 7.1.4.2 Connection with potential separation

 If earthing on the same potential cannot be ensured, e.g., in measurement arrangements with long extension cables, the extension cable and the junction box have to be electrically insulated from each other.
 The junction box and the transducers have to be on the same potential.
 Thus, no compensation currents can flow to the transmitter via the extension cable.